 for trustees.
 Before taking any action that may affect a trust, an heir or a beneficiary, consult an attorney.

 Hornbooks and Legal Treatises on Trusts

 One of the best sources of trust law is common law.
 For a broad overview of U.S. common law on trusts, review the book, The Law of Trusts, by George Bogert, Dallin Oaks, H. Hansen, and Stanley Neeleman.
 The 9th edition of this casebook includes information on decanting trusts and trust protectors.
 To understand the law applicable to trusts, you may want to learn about trust law the way lawyers do, by reading hornbooks and treatises.
 This casebook is a good starting point.
 For further reading on the law of trusts, see the list on our

 The following books contain more information on trust law in the United States.Contemporary Issues in Wills, Trusts, and Estates by Lucy Allen Marsh

 Uniform Trust Code

-Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available on the Uniform Law Commission website.
-As of June 3, 2017, approximately 31 U.S. states plus the District of Columbia have adopted the Uniform Trust Code.
+Information on the Uniform Trust Code, including the status of which U.S. states have enacted it as state law, is available from the Uniform Law Commission.
+As of July 31, 2017, approximately 31 U.S. states plus the District of Columbia have adopted the Uniform Trust Code.

 If you are trying to find the law on a particular trust or estate planning issue, you will probably see frequent citations to Restatements of the Law published by